Weekly

 Organic Crackers with Organic Peanut Butter

-Or click here to view weekly food menu's (that are not organic).
+Or click here to view more weekly food menus {that are not organic}.

 Click here to view the USDA food program guide - it will show which food items need to be served at each meal.